CallumMaloney/CallumMaloney/README.md

 ## Im a Junior Software Developer from Merseyside

 - 🚗 I'm an ex Driving Instructor.
 My transferable skills include problem solving & mentoring!
-- 💻 I'm currently working on Neighbourhood Nomad, a travel app that caters to people wanting local reviews and also personal projects enhancing my skills with the MERN stack
+- 💻 I'm currently working on Neighbourhood Nomad, a travel app that caters to people wanting local reviews and also personal projects enhancing my skills with the MERN stack & also learning C#
 - 📫 Reach me by e-mail: callummaloney2697@outlook.com

 ### Let's connect: